 \paragraph{Gated Unit in Each Layer} It can be seen from Equation~(\ref{eq:comb}) that a larger gate value means a more important role of local attention in the attention aggregation.
 We analyze the gate values in different layers on SST-2 and FCE datasets.
 The gated unit outputs are collected from the best-trained base-size models, and are averaged over all input tokens in each layer.

-As shown in Figure~\ref{fig:gateunit}, the syntax-aware local attention has higher values than the window-based local attention in most layers.
+As shown in Figure~\ref{fig:gateunit}, on the SST-2 dataset, the syntax-aware local attention has higher values than the window-based local attention in most layers.
+Even if the sentences of the FCE dataset are ungrammatical, our attention plays a more important role in 8 of 12 layers.
 It indicates that our local attention is more important in the attention score calculation process.
 Besides, Table~\ref{tab:res_en} and Figure~\ref{fig:gateunit} illustrate that our model achieves better performances owing to more attention on syntactically relevant words.